harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 :::note

-Currently, AWS SAM support is behind the feature flag `CDP_AWS_SAM`.
+Currently, AWS SAM support is behind the feature flags `CDS_CONTAINER_STEP_GROUP` and `CDP_AWS_SAM`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::

 Harness supports AWS SAM (Serverless Application Model) deployments.
 SAM is an open-source framework provided by Amazon Web Services (AWS) that simplifies the deployment and management of serverless applications on AWS.
 It is an extension of AWS's infrastructure-as-code service, CloudFormation.

-For SAM deployments in Harness, add your SAM template to Harness and select the target region.
+For SAM deployments in Harness, add your SAM directory to Harness and select the target region.
 Harness will perform the SAM build and deploy.

-Harness performs the SAM build and deploy within an ephemeral Docker container in a Kubernetes cluster.
-You can manage the Kubernetes settings for these steps as needed.

 ## Deployment summary

 SAM deployments involve the following:

 1. Create Harness SAM service.
-   1. Add your SAM template.
+   1. Add your SAM directory.
    2. Add a values.yaml file (optional).
 Harness supports Go templating with SAM templates and values.yaml files.
 2. Create Harness SAM environment.
    1. Define the target infrastructure by adding a Harness AWS connector with the necessary AWS permissions for the deployment and a target AWS region.